-So put the brakes on your urge to run out and buy yards of sheets, blankets, pillows, comforters and bumpers.
+So put the brakes on your urge to run out and buy the latest sleeper or yards of sheets, blankets, pillows, comforters and bumpers.
 While you may need a truckload of comfy pillows to sleep like a baby while you’re pregnant, your baby doesn’t need much to snooze happy and healthy.

 Lullaby and goodnight.

 Follow these American Academy of Pediatrics recommendations for placing your baby to sleep in a safe environment:

 - Always lay babies on their backs on a firm sleep surface, such as a crib or bassinette

 - Use a tight, fitted sheet that won’t come untucked